A composting bin

 Composting Other High-Protein Waste

-• Meat, poultry, fish, shellfish and bones
+• Meat, poultry, fish, shellfish, and bones

-• Dairy products like milk, cheese, yogurt
+• Dairy products like milk, cheese, and yogurt

 • Eggs and eggshells

-• Legumes, beans, tofu
+• Legumes, beans, and tofu

-• Bread, pasta, rice, oats
+• Bread, pasta, rice, and oats

 • Nut butters